mnot/I-D/bcp56bis/draft.md

 * Data processing using POST and identified request and response body format(s); and
 * Resource deletion using DELETE.

-For example, an application could specify:
+For example, an application might specify:

     Resources linked to with the "example-widget" link relation type are Widgets.
 The state of a Widget can be fetched in the